 Flowers, such as lilies, contain pollen in their stamens which can easily stain your clothes or furniture permanently.
 When completing your arrangement, remove the pollen to make sure you steer clear of any possible stain-disaster.

 Here at The Bouqs Company, we want your flowers to look perfect, not only when they arrive to you but for many days after, as they sit in the middle of your dining or living room, brightening up your day.
 Now that you know how to arrange flowers in a tall vase, a round vase, or a Campbell’s can, and understand how to style them to your taste and pick the right colors, it’s time to go out and get adventurous.
-And, if you fail, we’re always here as a backup.Shop All
+And, if you fail, we’re always here with flower arrangements for inspiration.Shop All